VC University Scholarship

 - Access to supplemental office hours

-- Public recognition for their accomplishment
+- Public recognition for their award

 Annual Scholarship Sponsors